react-querybuilder/react-querybuilder/README.md

-  valueEditorType?: 'text' | 'select' | 'checkbox' | 'radio' | null; // Value editor type for this field (if not provided, then `getValueEditorType()` will be used) inputType?: string | null; // Input type for text box inputs, e.g. 'text', 'number', or 'date' (if not provided, then `getInputType()` will be used) values?: { name: string; label: string }[]; // Array of values, applicable when valueEditorType is 'select' or 'radio' (if not provided, then `getValues()` will be used) defaultValue?: any; // Default value for this field (if not provided, then `getDefaultValue()` will be used) placeholder?: string; // Value to be displayed in the placeholder of the text field }
+  valueEditorType?: 'text' | 'select' | 'checkbox' | 'radio' | null; // Value editor type for this field (if not provided, then `getValueEditorType()` will be used) inputType?: string | null; // Input type for text box inputs, e.g. 'text', 'number', or 'date' (if not provided, then `getInputType()` will be used) values?: { name: string; label: string }[]; // Array of values, applicable when valueEditorType is 'select' or 'radio' (if not provided, then `getValues()` will be used) defaultOperator?: string; // Default operator for this field (if not provided, then `getDefaultOperator()` will be used) defaultValue?: any; // Default value for this field (if not provided, then `getDefaultValue()` will be used) placeholder?: string; // Value to be displayed in the placeholder of the text field }